 Your case will remain in Failure to Appear status until your case is resolved and any applicable fines are paid or the judge allows your case to be placed on one of the court’s appearance calendars.
 The Clerk of Court will then complete a DS-912 withdrawal (also called a “release letter”).
 If you were able to submit the release letter to DDS within the 28 day grace period, no reinstatement fee will be imposed by DDS.
 If your license was suspended, however, the suspension will be lifted once you submit the release letter to the Georgia Department of Driver Services along with a reinstatement fee.

 Being notified that your case has been placed in Failure to Appear status can be alarming.
 Knowing what to do next is vital to the outcome of your case.
-If you or someone you know has received notice of a Failure to Appear status, contact our team at 770-766-3128, to schedule a complimentary consultation to discuss how we can help.
+If you or someone you know has received notice of a Failure to Appear status, contact our team to schedule a complimentary consultation to discuss how we can help.